Font: Spelling and etymology

+The spelling font is mainly used in the United States, whereas fount was historically used in most Commonwealth countries.

 Metal type

 In a manual printing (letterpress) house the word "font" would refer to a complete set of metal type that would be used to typeset an entire page.
 Upper- and lowercase letters get their names because of which case the metal type was located in for manual typesetting: the more distant upper case or the closer lower case.
 The same distinction is also referred to with the terms majuscule and minuscule.

 Unlike a digital typeface, a metal font would not include a single definition of each character, but commonly used characters (such as vowels and periods) would have more physical type-pieces included.
-A font when bought new would often be sold as (for example in a Roman alphabet) 12pt 14A 34a, meaning that it would be a size 12-point font containing 14 uppercase "A"s, and 34 lowercase "A"s.
+A font when bought new would often be sold as (for example in a Roman alphabet) 12pt 14A 34a, meaning that it would be a size 12-point font containing 14 uppercase "A"s, and 34 lowercase "a".

 The rest of the characters would be provided in quantities appropriate for the distribution of letters in that language.
 Some metal type characters required in typesetting, such as dashes, spaces and line-height spacers, were not part of a specific font, but were generic pieces that could be used with any font.
 Line spacing is still often called "leading", because the strips used for line spacing were made of lead (rather than the harder alloy used for other pieces).
 This spacing strip was made from lead because lead was a softer metal than the traditional forged metal type pieces (which was part lead, antimony and tin) and would compress more easily when "locked up" in the printing "chase" (i.e. a carrier for holding all the type together).

 In the 1880s–1890s, "hot lead" typesetting was invented, in which type was cast as it was set, either piece by piece (as in the Monotype technology) or in entire lines of type at one time (as in the Linotype technology).

 Characteristics

-In addition to the character height, when using the mechanical sense of the term, there are several characteristics which may distinguish fonts, though they would also depend on the script(s) that the typeface supports.
-In European alphabetic scripts, i.e. Latin, Cyrillic and Greek, the main such properties are the stroke width, called weight, the style or angle and the character width.
+In addition to character height, when using the mechanical sense of the term, there are several other characteristics which may distinguish fonts, though they would also depend on the script(s) that the typeface supports.
+In European alphabetic scripts, i.e. Latin, Cyrillic, and Greek, the main such properties are the stroke width, called weight, the style or angle and the character width.

 The regular or standard font is sometimes labeled roman, both to distinguish it from bold or thin and from italic or oblique.
 The keyword for the default, regular case is often omitted for variants and never repeated, otherwise it would be Bulmer regular italic, Bulmer bold regular and even Bulmer regular regular.
 Roman can also refer to the language coverage of a font, acting as a shorthand for "Western European".

-Different fonts of the same typeface may be used in the same work for various degrees of readability and emphasis, or in a specific design to make it be of more visual interest.
+Different font styles within the same typeface can be used in a single design to enhance readability and emphasis, or in a specific design to make it be of more visual interest.